 The fundamental principles (tenets) of information security are confidentiality, integrity, and availability.
-Every element of an information security program (and every security control put in place by an entity) should be designed to achieve one or more of these principles.
+Every element of an information security program (and all three types of security controls put in place by an entity) should be designed to achieve one or more of these principles.
 Together, they are called the CIA Triad.

 What is Confidentiality?